withastro/astro.build/src/pages/blog/astro-1-beta-release.md

 We are incredibly grateful for the support Astro has received so far.
 Thousands of developers – including teams from [Firebase](https://firebase.blog/), [Trivago](https://tech.trivago.com/), and [The Guardian](https://developers.theguardian.com/) – are already running Astro in production today.
 If you’ve been waiting to try Astro, there has never been a better time to get started.

 **Visit [astro.new](http://astro.new) to try out the Astro v1.0 beta release right in your browser.** You can also run `npm init astro` to get started locally.
-Read our [Getting Started](https://docs.astro.build/en/getting-started/) & [Migration](https://docs.astro.build/en/migrate/) guides to learn more.
+Read our [Getting Started](https://docs.astro.build/en/getting-started/) and [Migration](https://docs.astro.build/en/migrate/) guides to learn more.

 To celebrate the release, this post will explore Astro’s background and the 3 core principles that drive our project: